 Chancellor George Osborne has laid out his ambitions to make Britain “the technology hub of Europe”.

 Quantum Corp., said its virtual backup appliances built on its DXi and vmPRO software can reduce size of data sent to the cloud.

 Intel Corp., and InMage Systems announced this week that InMage's recovery offerings are now compatible with Intel's Server Continuity Suite.

 Synology America Corp. announced its latest SMB-focused NAS appliance offers a four-bay design that allows hot-swapping of hard disk drives.

-The cost of having a data breach continues to rise with negligence by employers of contractors sill causing a significant proportion of the problems.
-With the prospect of EU data protection legislation in the wings, which would hand out fines based on a percentage of turnover, the latest figures fr
+The cost of having a data breach continues to rise with negligence by employers of contractor's sill causing a significant proportion of the problems.

 SAP PLM integration gave Varian compliant designs, but downstream enforcement at sales, supplier and production stages proved even more critical.

 The Farmington School district in Connecticut has deployed a Comcast Metro Ethernet network to support online testing and educational applications across the district.